abdelkafi007/End-to-End-SSH-Brute-Force-Detection-Lab/README.md

 🚀 Implementation Steps
 1. Lab Environment Setup
-Deployed Ubuntu Server as the target, configured with an intentionally weak user (admin:123456) and OpenSSH server enabled.
+Deployed Ubuntu Server as the target, configured with an intentionally weak user (admin1:123456) and Open SSH server enabled.

 Deployed Parrot Security as the attacker.